 Discover Montreal like a local!

 Welcome to Montreal, Bienvenue à Montréal!
 The bilingual city is the perfect mix between a charming western European city and a modern North American city.
-Between great food, beautiful views and over 30 festivals year-round, the city offers plenty of activities to do in winter as well as during summer.
+Between great food, beautiful views and 100+ festivals year-round, the city offers plenty of activities to do in winter as well as during summer.
 Known simultaneously for being a party city, a foodie heaven and being a highly cultural and historic destination, the metropolis never ceases to marvel locals and visitors alike.

 Montreal can either be the perfect weekend getaway or a week-long destination combined with other day trips.
 The whole charm of the city really uncovers when you live in it.
 So, I decided to do a series of posts so you can to be seduced by the city as Montrealers do.